The time is drawing near for families to finalize their Minnesota State Fair family fun plans!

 Kids get hands-on while exploring science and technology, fire safety, local libraries, and Minnesota history.
 Family tip: Get the free State Fair app or check the daily schedule online ahead of time to access day-specific event schedules so you won’t miss the one-day-only events.

 The Family Fair Stage hosts kid-friendly acts throughout each day.
 Longtime favorites of ours include Monster Shop Bump’n (pictured) and other high-energy, interactive performers (shout out to comedic juggler Sean Emery who has retired after performing every fair since 1991!).
-Click here to get the 2022 Family Fair Stage lineup.
+Find the 2023 Family Fair Stage lineup here.
 Also fun for little ones near the stage is a chance to play with words in the Alphabet Forest and dig in the Great Big Sandbox.

 4-H Llama Costume Contest

 This is one of the true hidden gems at the Minnesota State Fair.
 It’s tricky to catch (one evening only) but lots of fun.
 In 2022, this 4-H contest is located in the Warner Coliseum and will be at 6 p.m. on Wednesday, August 31.
 This means more seating for fans and AIR CONDITIONING!